 “We do not inherit the earth from our ancestors; we borrow it from our children.” – Native American Proverb

-When meal time comes, kids can be tougher than any fancy food critic.
+When mealtime comes, kids can be tougher than any fancy food critic.
 Making food that is convenient to prepare, tastes good and is nutritious, is no easy task.
-As a family with kids ourselves, we understand the need to not only make meal time entertaining, but also the importance of raising awareness around where our food comes from.
-Cooking is an excellent way for children to learn responsibility, understand healthy food choices and to make the connections about what is on their plate.
+As a family with kids ourselves, we understand the need to not only make mealtime entertaining, but also the importance of raising awareness around where our food comes from.
+Cooking is an excellent way for children to learn responsibility, understand healthy food choices and make connections about what is on their plate.
 It also creates quality family time and treasured memories.

 With this in mind, we have put together our top eight tips for making healthy, wholesome meals fun, simple, educational and inspiring for the whole family!